An Introduction To City Groups

 around a shared purpose or activity.

-The groups meet over a 10 or 12 week term, as appropriate,
+The groups meet over a 10 week term

 and then come to an end.